Yes – but it might not be easy.

 Under Texas law, if the accident was indeed the other driver's fault, you can pursue a claim against the negligent motorist’s liability insurance company to pay for your car's damages and your injuries.

-So don't let the lack of a ticket or a report deter you: If the accident was not your fault, you should not be penalized.
+Don't let the lack of a ticket or a report deter you.
+If the accident was not your fault, you should not be penalized.
 You don’t have to be stuck with huge medical bills, the cost to get your vehicle repaired or replaced, or any other accident-related expenses.
 You have the right to recover full and fair damages.

 Other Articles Your Might Be Interested In: